Hypermobility-related problems and how the Alexander technique can help

 • identifying habit patterns in how you use your body and how you are thinking about what you are doing – through applying the increased mindfulness and self-awareness taught by the Alexander technique

-• providing you with more efficient, less harmful physical alternatives to your current behavioural choices
+• retraining movement and providing you with more efficient, less harmful physical alternatives to your current behavioural choices

 • for example, while people with hypermobile joints may ‘lock’ their joints at the end of a range of movement to compensate for their hypermobility, this interferes with balance and may be causing pain